Prepare mailboxes for cross-forest moves using sample code

 Now that you've installed the sample code, use the following procedure to create the required mail user in the target Exchange forest so that New-MoveRequest can be run to perform an online mailbox move.

-In the source forest, use the Exchange Management Console to create mailbox users in the container selected in step 4 of "Install the ILM sample code".
+In the source forest, use the Exchange admin center to create mailbox users in the container selected in step 4 of "Install the ILM sample code".
 You can also use Active Directory Users and Computers to move existing mailbox users to the container.

 Perform Delta Import and Delta Sync run on the source MA to discover the mailboxes added to the source container, and provision mail users to the target MA.